frontendpatterns/frontendpatterns.dev/src/content/patterns/component-lifecycle.md

 ---
 # Component Lifecycle

-Manage setup, updates, and cleanup phases of component existence.

 ## Problem

 Without this pattern, the premise that managing setup, updates, and cleanup phases of component existence falls apart, and small changes trigger cascading regressions.